CheeGY/cheegy.github.io/_posts/2020-12-26-SchurComplement.md

 tags: [LMIs, robust control]
 image: post2.jpg
 ---
-This note elaborates on the Schur Complement Lemma and some of its applications in LMIs.
+This note elaborates on the Schur Complement Lemma and some of its applications in linear matrix inequalities (LMIs).

 ---